 In 2020, the multiple-year-long feud between Polk and Negreanu culminated in a 25,000-hand $200/$400 NLHE heads-up challenge between the two.
 The first few hundred hands were played live, in which Negreanu amassed a sizable lead – however, Polk bounced back and took the lead when the challenge moved online.

 After 3 months of play and 36 sessions, the last of the 25,000 hands was played.
 Polk, fulfilling the expectations, ended the match-up with a $1.2 million profit.
 In the fallout of the match, Polk and his “arch nemesis” Negreanu seem to have buried the hatchet for good.

 The JNandez scandal

-In July 2018, Fernando “JNandez87” Habegger who was teaching a Pot-Limit Omaha course for Upswing unexpectedly resigned and released a 1-hour long video criticizing Polk and his coaching site.
-He spoke negatively about the time Polk treated him when they first met and he also criticized the affiliate deals Upswing made.
+In July 2018, Fernando “JNandez87” Habegger, who was teaching a Pot Limit Omaha course for Upswing, unexpectedly resigned and released a 1-hour long video criticizing Polk and his coaching site.
+He spoke negatively about the way Polk treated him when they first met and he also criticized the affiliate deals Upswing made.
 On the other hand, Polk felt JNandez wronged his customers who paid for the PLO class with his swift departure and defended his affiliate deals.
-He even showed banks statements and Paypal screenshots in a video on his YouTube channel to prove that JNandez has been fairly compensated.
+He even showed bank statements and Paypal screenshots in a video on his YouTube channel to prove that JNandez has been fairly compensated.